brandur/sorg/content/drafts/canonical-log-lines.md

-The concept is dead simple: canonical lines are one big log line (probably in [logfmt](/logfmt)\) style that is emitted at the end of a request [1] and which has a field for every one of its vitals.
+The concept is dead simple: canonical lines are one big log line (probably in [logfmt](/logfmt)\) style that is emitted at the end of a request [1] and which defines fields that contain all of that request's key information.

 !fig src="/assets/canonical-log-lines/canonical-log-lines.svg" caption="Canonical log lines being emitted (and ingested) for reach request."

-Some examples of the type of information that might be included:
+Here are some examples of what might be included:

 * Basic request vitals like HTTP verb, host, path, source IP, and user agent.
 * Any [request IDs](/request-ids) that the request may have been tagged with.